gwenreynolds94/BCV2/README.md

 # BCV2
-A clipboard manager written in AutoHotkey v2
+A clipboard manager written in AutoHotkey v2 using a Scintilla edit control